Wikimedia Foundation: Board of trustees

 In 2015, James Heilman, a trustee recently elected to the board by the community, was removed from his position by a vote of the rest of the board.
 This decision generated dispute among members of the Wikipedia community.
 Heilman later said that he "was given the option of resigning [by the Board] over the last few weeks.
 As a community elected member I see my mandate as coming from the community which elected me and thus declined to do so.
 I saw such a move as letting down those who elected me."
 He subsequently added that while on the Board, he had pushed for greater transparency regarding the Wikimedia Foundation's Knowledge Engine project and its financing, and indicated that his attempts to make public the Knight Foundation grant for the engine had been a factor in his dismissal.
 Heilman was reelected to the board by the community in 2017.

 In January 2016, Arnnon Geshuri joined the board before stepping down amid community controversy about a "no poach" agreement he executed when at Google, which violated United States antitrust law and for which the participating companies paid US$415 million in a class action suit on behalf of affected employees.

 As of January 2024, the board comprised six community-and-affiliate-selected trustees (Shani Evenstein Sigalov, Dariusz Jemielniak, Rosie Stephenson-Goodknight, Victoria Doronina, Mike Peel and Lorenzo Losa); five Board-appointed trustees (McKinsey & Company director Raju Narisetti, Bahraini human rights activist and blogger Esra'a Al Shafei, technology officer Luis Bitencourt-Emilio, Nataliia Tymkiv, and financial expert Kathy Collins); and Wales.
 Tymkiv chairs the board, with Al Shafei and Sigalov as vice chairs.

+In August 2025, Mayree Clark was appointed to serve the remainder of Esra'a El-Shafei's term, extended through January 1, 2027, as El-Shafei stepped off the Board after eight years as a Trustee.

 As of March 2024 there are six committees of the Board of Trustees: the executive committee (Chair: Nataliia Tymkiv, as the chair of the board), the Audit Committee (Chair: Kathy Collins, appointed in 2023), the Governance Committee (Chair: Dariusz Jemielniak, appointed in 2021), the Talent and Culture Committee (Chair: Rosie Stephenson-Goodknight, appointed in 2023), the Community Affairs Committee (Chair: Shani Evenstein Sigalov, appointed in 2021), and the Product and Technology Committee (Chair: Lorenzo Losa, appointed in 2023).